Notes on a Scandal (film)

-Notes on a Scandal is a 2006 British psychological thriller-drama film directed by Richard Eyre and produced by Robert Fox and Scott Rudin.
-Adapted from the 2003 novel of the same name by Zoë Heller, the screenplay was written by Patrick Marber.
-The film stars Judi Dench and Cate Blanchett and centres on a lonely veteran teacher who uncovers a fellow teacher's illicit affair with an underage student.
+Notes on a Scandal is a 2006 British psychological drama thriller directed by Richard Eyre and produced by Robert Fox and Scott Rudin.
+Adapted from the 2003 novel by Zoë Heller, the screenplay was written by Patrick Marber.
+The film stars Judi Dench, Cate Blanchett, and Bill Nighy, and centres on a lonely veteran teacher who uncovers a fellow teacher's illicit affair with an underage student.

-It was nominated for four Academy Awards – Best Actress, Best Supporting Actress, Best Adapted Screenplay, and Best Original Score.
+The film received positive reviews from critics, with Dench and Blanchett's performances receiving widespread critical acclaim and Marber's screenplay being particularly lauded.
+The film also emerged as a major commercial success at the box-office, grossing $50.6 million worldwide.

+Notes on a Scandal earned Dench and Blanchett nominations for Best Actress and Best Supporting Actress respectively at various ceremonies including the Academy Awards (Oscars), the Critics' Choice Awards, the Golden Globe Awards, Screen Actors Guild Awards; and a BAFTA Award nomination (for Dench alone).
+Marber's adapted screenplay also received nominations from the BAFTAs, Golden Globes, and Oscars—the latter of whom additionally nominated Philip Glass's score.
+Notes on a Scandal had its limited theatrical release on December 25, 2006, then went into a wide release on January 26, 2007.

 Plot

 Barbara Covett is a history teacher at a comprehensive school in London.
-Having never married and nearing retirement, she has contempt for her students and fellow teachers.
+Having never married and nearing retirement, she is unpopular with the students and her fellow teachers, whom she has contempt for.
 Her only comfort is her diary.
 When a new art teacher, Sheba Hart, joins the staff, Barbara is immediately attracted to her and they strike up a friendship.
 In Barbara, this friendship quickly turns into infatuation and obsession.
 Sheba is married to the much older Richard, and is just re-entering the work force after devoting herself to her special needs son.